redbrick/useradm/README.md

 * `PyGresSQL` - Python interface to PostgresSQL database.
 Note that this is actually included in the PostgresSQL database release, however ensure that version 3.2 or later is installed.
-* `Python-LDAP` - a Python interface to LDAP.
-Requires OpenLDAP to be installed.
+* `pyldap` - a Python interface to LDAP, and a fork of python-ldap.
-  Tested with Python-LDAP version 1.10alpha3 and OpenLDAP 1.2.13.
-This module is
+   OpenLDAP > 2.4 is required.
-	currently only used by rebuild_userdb_student and the rebuild_userdb_staff scripts.
+   This module is currently only used by rebuild_userdb_student and the rebuild_userdb_staff scripts.

 #### Requirements for main setup